-Will The Extreme Drought Affect My Grand Canyon Rafting Adventure?
+Will Long-Term Regional Drought and Climate Change Affect My Grand Canyon Rafting Adventure?

-If you have heard about the long-term extreme drought and effects of climate change on the Southwest region and Colorado River system, and have concerns, you’re not the only one.
-AzRA is also worried for the communities and ecosystems of the region that all rely on Colorado River water to survive.
-Much will have to change, such as water conservation practices and water regulations/law soon for the regions that rely on Colorado River water to continue to thrive.
+If you have heard about the long-term extreme drought and effects of climate change on the Southwest region and Colorado River system, and have concerns, you are not the only one.
+We at Arizona Raft Adventures are also worried for the communities and ecosystems of the region that all rely on Colorado River water to survive.
+Much will have to change, such as water conservation practices and water regulations/law for the regions that rely on Colorado River water to continue to thrive.

 We hear the question, “will the river be too low to raft?” a lot from our rafting participants.
-With the current information available to us, not having enough water to raft the Colorado River in the foreseeable future due to regional drought is not a concern for us at this time.
-You may ask how can that be, we have heard so much about the extreme drought?
+With the current information available, not having enough water to raft the Colorado River in the near future due to regional drought is not a concern for us.
+You may ask how can that be, we have heard so much about drought and climate change?
 Let us explain!

 The Colorado River and the Colorado River Compact

-For a bit of perspective, 8.23 maf (million acre-feet/year) equates to a median water release of about 12,000 cubic feet per second (cfs) per day from Glen Canyon Dam/Lake Powell.
+For a bit of perspective, the previously required 8.23maf (million acre-feet/year) equates to a median water release of about 12,000 cubic feet per second (cfs) per day from Glen Canyon Dam/Lake Powell.
 That includes both the higher flows in mid-summer and the lower flows in the shoulder months and winter.
-In 2022, the lower basin water users saw a reduction of flow from 8.23 maf to 7 maf.
-At the 7 maf, this averages out at about 10,615 cfs per day spread out over the year.
-The 2022 rafting season saw flows between 7,000 to over 16,000 cfs.
-These flows are great flows for rafting.
-For perspective the river has been successfully navigated (in both motor and oar rafts) at flows as low 3,000 cfs.
-It is interesting to note that prior to Glen Canyon Dam being built (prior to 1963), the average annual flow of the river was about 8,000 cfs.
+In 2022, the lower basin water users saw a reduction of flow from 8.23maf to 7maf.
+At the 7maf, this averages out at about 10,615cfs per day spread out over the year.
+The 2023 rafting season saw the lowest consumptive use in the Lower Basin States at about 5.8 million acre-feet, the lowest consumptive use since 1984.
+This equated to flows between 5,200cfs to almost 20,000cfs.
+With the average flows being about 13,000cfs between April and Oct 2023.
+While flows below 6,000cfs present more challenges for rafters, those lower flows are short-term lows.
+Flows above 6,000 are fine flows for rafting through the Grand Canyon.
+For perspective, the river has been successfully navigated (in both motor and oar rafts) at flows as low as 3,000cfs.
+It is interesting to note that prior to Glen Canyon Dam being built (prior to 1963), the average annual flow of the river was about 8,000cfs.

-The water allocations of the Colorado River Compact are almost certainly going to be further reduced due to a lack of stored water in the upper basin states, however, it is unlikely that there would not be enough water flow to raft through Grand Canyon.
-As long as there is snow melting from the Rocky Mountains, water will go through Grand Canyon to feed the thirsty cities and farmlands further south.
-And/or to insure power demands, which require water going through the dam’s turbines.
-The river is runnable at very low flows, so rafting in Grand Canyon is not at risk of stopping anytime soon due to water reductions.
+Water allocations under the Colorado River Compact might be further reduced in 2026 due to insufficient stored water in the upper basin states.
+However, it is highly unlikely that these reductions would prevent rafting through the Grand Canyon.
+As long as snow continues to melt from the Rocky Mountains, water will flow through the Grand Canyon to meet the needs of southern cities and farmlands, and to ensure power generation by flowing through the dam’s turbines.
+The river remains navigable even at exceptionally low flows, so rafting in the Grand Canyon is not at risk of stopping due to water reductions.
+Fortunately, the winters of 2022/23 and 2023/24 saw above-average snowpack in the Colorado River watershed, providing a reprieve from potentially more extreme water cuts that could be mandated with the 2026 Interim Guideline Modifications.

-If the Colorado River through Grand Canyon National Park were to become ever so low as to not be navigable, then most southwestern communities would have enormous issues to contend with, and rafting will be the least of our worries for those of us who live in the region.
-Sadly, this could happen with more years of continued drought/climate change and not effectively applying the necessary conservation measures and changes to water allocations.
-However, with careful planning and changes in water conservation efforts, humans will hopefully still be able to live in the region AND have rafting adventures on the Colorado River for generations to come!
+If the Colorado River through Grand Canyon National Park were to become too low for navigation, it would signify severe issues for southwestern communities, making rafting concerns secondary for residents of the region.
+This dire scenario could happen with continued drought and climate change if necessary conservation measures and changes to water allocations are not implemented.
+However, with careful planning and effective water conservation efforts, we hope that people can continue to live in the region and enjoy rafting adventures on the Colorado River for generations to come.

 The Effects of Lower Water Flows: Pros and Cons

-When all is said and done, even with projected lower volume water flows which will certainly happen in the future, there should still be plenty of water to raft through Grand Canyon.
-Many rapids in Grand Canyon are more challenging at lower flows.
-Some rapid have waves that are biggest at lower flows, and other rapids become washed out at higher flows.
-Grand Canyon rapids are always exciting at any given water flow!
+When all is done, even with projected lower volume water flows, there should still be plenty of water to raft through the Grand Canyon in the future.
+Many rapids in the Grand Canyon become more challenging at lower flows.
+Some rapids have waves that are largest at lower flows, while others become washed out at higher flows.
+Grand Canyon rapids remain exciting at any given water flow!

-- The water will be warmer and nicer to dip in, play in, be splashed by, and bathe in.
-This is due to the warmer surface waters of Lake Powell being drawn into the dam intake pipes due to the lower lake level.
-It used to be that when lake levels were higher, the intakes were farther beneath the surface in colder deeper water, therefore the water temperature was always extremely cold.
+Warmer Water: The water will be warmer, making it nicer for dipping, playing, splashing, and bathing.
+This is because the warmer surface waters of Lake Powell are drawn into the dam intake pipes due to the lower lake level.
+Previously, when lake levels were higher, the intakes were deeper, resulting in colder water temperatures.

-- Lower water means slower water speed.
-This could result in less time for hiking at the lowest flows, but that can often be mitigated by getting an earlier start in the mornings.
-It will also take more effort to row or paddle rafts down river in the flat sections.
-These are not an issues on motor trips; hiking time should be similar on motor trips no matter the flow.
+Slower Water Speed: Lower water means slower water speed, which could result in less time for hiking at the lowest flows.
+However, this can often be mitigated by starting earlier in the mornings.
+It will also require more effort to row or paddle rafts downriver in the flat sections.
+This is not an issue on motor trips, where hiking time should remain similar regardless of the flow.

-- Warmer water means your beverages that we chill in “drag bags” that hang off the raft into the water will not be as cold as in previous years.
+Warmer Beverages: Warmer water means that beverages chilled in “mesh drag bags” hanging off the raft into the water may not be as cold as in previous years.

-- Warmer water will likely also create ecological changes to an already very modified ecological environment (created by Glen Canyon Dam and other upper basin dams).
-The river prior to the dam was warm and muddy most of the year.
-After the dams were filled, the flows became very cold (and not as muddy), this changed the habitat for many plants and animals that lived in the Colorado River pre dam.
-Introducing warm water back into a now cold river into a relatively stable system (even though not natural) will make for more ecological changes, as some plants and animals have adapted to colder flows.
-We have seen some environmental changes already with warmer flows, but one we notice has quickly changed is an increase in foot infections on trips.
-Learn how to prevent them from happening on your river trip.
+Ecological Changes: Warmer water will create ecological changes in the already modified environment (due to Glen Canyon Dam and other upper basin dams).
+Historically, the river was warm and muddy most of the year.
+After the dams were constructed, the flows became very cold and less muddy, altering the habitat for many plants and animals.
+Reintroducing warm water into a now colder river will induce further ecological changes, as some species have adapted to the colder flows.
+An observed change includes an increase in foot infections on trips.
+Learn how to prevent foot maladies from happening on your river trip.

 Current and historical water flows and temperatures in the canyon